cfernan3/DevOpsProject/MS4-SPECIAL/README.md

 * **Security & Compliance:**
 Some of the applications have to comply with the government regulations that may prohibit storage or replication of data (for Disaster Recovery) outside the country or a particular continent.
 Below is the tree for Storage used in appscript:

+In addition, we carried out sample assessment and below are the summarised reponses for Security & Compliance

 ![image](https://media.github.ncsu.edu/user/6391/files/28b28864-d862-11e7-9faa-d5fcdca1eccf)

 ![image](https://media.github.ncsu.edu/user/6391/files/4883801c-d862-11e7-8ef3-632d520d838b)